 Are Mouthguards Mandatory in Hockey?

-But here's the catch: that's just the national rule.
-Our club, like many others, goes further.
-For anyone under 18, mouthguards are non-negotiable.
-For adults, it's technically optional, but our insurance provider "strongly encourages" it, which is code for "if you get hurt without one, good luck with your claim."
+But that's just the national rule.
+Our club, like a lot of others, goes further.
+Under 18s have to wear mouthguards.
+For adults, it's optional, but our insurance 'strongly encourages' it.
+That usually means if you get hurt without one, your claim might not go far.

-Sarah mentioned her daughter plays at school, and I wasn't surprised to hear that mouthguards are required there without exception.
+Sarah brought up that her daughter plays at school, and I wasn't surprised to hear that mouthguards are required there without exception.
 Schools don't mess about with safety equipment, and for good reason, duty of care is taken seriously when you're responsible for other people's children.

 Why Wear a Mouthguard for Hockey?

-Out on the pitch during the warm-up, I watched our forwards running through shooting drills.
-The ball was flying, not quite match pace yet, but fast enough to remind you what you're dealing with.
-A drag flick from a well-trained player can hit over 100 mph.
-Even a routine clearance can pick up serious speed on a firm pitch.
+During warm-up, I watched our forwards' shooting.
+The ball was flying, maybe not full speed, but still fast enough to make you think.
+A drag flick can go over 100 mph.
+Even a simple clearance can get moving on a hard pitch.

-I pointed this out to Sarah as we stretched.
+I pointed this out to Sarah while we were stretching.
 "That's the thing with hockey," I said.
 "It's not a contact sport like rugby, but the ball's hard, the sticks are solid, and everyone's moving at pace.
 You don't need someone to hit you deliberately for things to go wrong."

-And it's not just short corners.
-Sticks get raised accidentally during aerials.
-You take an elbow competing for the ball in a crowded midfield.
-Someone mistimes a tackle and their stick rides up.
-Hockey's full of these moments, unintentional, unpredictable, and potentially painful.
+It's not just short corners.
+Sticks get raised by accident during aerials.
+You might catch an elbow in a crowded midfield.
+Someone misses a tackle, and their stick comes up.
+Hockey is full of these moments, unplanned, unpredictable, and painful.

 What Injuries Do Mouthguards Prevent in Hockey?

-I've seen enough over the years to know the answer isn't pretty.
-Chipped teeth are common, so common that half our team has had at least one.
-Knocked-out teeth are rarer, but they happen.
-I watched a teammate lose a front tooth in a league match three seasons ago.
-The emergency dental work cost a fortune, and the long-term fix involved implants and months of treatment.
+I've seen enough to know it's not pretty.
+Chipped teeth are common; half our team has had one.
+Knocked-out teeth are less common, but they happen.
+I saw a teammate lose a front tooth in a league match a few years ago.
+The emergency dental work was expensive, and the fix took months.
 She wears a mouthguard now.
-Funny how that works.

-But it's not just your teeth.
-Your lips, tongue, and the inside of your cheeks are all at risk.
-When you take a blow to the face, your own teeth become the weapon.
-I've seen players leave the pitch with lacerations inside their mouth that needed stitches all from their teeth cutting into soft tissue during impact.
-A mouthguard creates a barrier that prevents most of that damage.
+It's not just your teeth.
+Your lips, tongue, and cheeks are at risk too.
+A hit to the face can make your own teeth do the damage.
+I've seen players need stitches inside their mouth from this.
+A mouthguard helps stop most of that.

-There's also your jaw to consider.
-A well-fitted mouthguard won't stop a fracture if you take a serious hit, but it does absorb some of the impact.
+You also have to think about your jaw.
+A mouthguard won't stop a bad fracture, but it can absorb some of the impact.

 What Type of Mouthguard Is Best for Hockey?

-After the match, we won 3–1 and Sarah played well, we ended up talking mouthguards in the car park.
+After the match, we won 3–1, and Sarah played well.
+We ended up talking about mouthguards in the car park.
 She’d decided she wanted one, but wasn’t sure where to start.
 I told her what I wish someone had told me when I first started playing.

-She asked if I had any recommendations, particularly since she was thinking about sorting something for her daughter’s school team.
+She asked if I had any recommendations, particularly since she was considering organising something for her daughter’s school team.
 I mentioned OPRO’s Instant Custom-Fit mouthguards, professional-level protection you fit at home.
 Secure fit, proper protection, and comfort.

 I also mentioned OPRO’s long-standing link with the top of the game.
 They are an official mouthguard supplier to England and GB Hockey, and they even do a GB Hockey Instant Custom-Fit version.